 1.1 Durban Campus – Lower Library Complex, Steve Biko Campus

 2. Core business

-The core business of the Department of Financial Aid and Scholarships is to administer loans and bursaries that are pledged by donors to financially needy and academically deserving students.
-The Department endeavours to provide the necessary available funds to students who lack the financial resources in the pursuance of their studies.
+The core business of the Department of Financial Aid is to administer bursaries that are pledged by NSFAS/Donors to financially needy and academically deserving students.
+The Department endeavors to provide the necessary available funds to students who lack the financial resources in the pursuance of their studies.

 3. Guide for Financial aid

 - Financial Aid is granted to full – time registered students only.

 - Students have to be South African citizens.

 - Allocation of funds is based on financial need and academic merit.

 - Financial Aid is granted subject to the conditions stipulated by donors/sponsors and DUT.